-Mamoun’s Falafel appears to be opening a new location at 508 Columbus Avenue, between 84th and 85th Streets.
-The space was formerly home to Pasta Franco, which closed in June of this year (after just having opened during the fall of 2019).
+Mamoun’s Falafel tells us they’ll officially opening their doors at 508 Columbus Avenue, between 84th and 85th Streets – on Wednesday, April 28.
+The space was formerly home to Pasta Franco, which closed in June 2020 (after just having opened during the fall of 2019).

 They’ve been around since 1971 and are NYC’s oldest falafel restaurant.

 In addition to their famous falafel, the menu includes kebabs, shawarmas and shish kebobs – wrapped in pitas and as plates.
 They also offer sides including baba ghanoush, tabouli, pita chips, grape leaves and more.
 And you’ll find some gluten-free and vegan options on the menu.